 Some of the most eminent Santa Barbara architecture includes the centuries old Hotel Virginia, El Pueblo Viejo district in historic downtown and the two pink towers of the Old Mission, which hosts retreats and festivals.
 Kenny Slaught has explained that the brightly colored tiles of the County Courthouse houses brilliant murals and other striking attributes, and nearby the clock tower and observation deck allow for a panoramic view of the entire city.
 The Lobero theatre not only houses the regions premier performing arts events but also dates back to 1873 and was rebuilt in the 1920’s by George Washington Smith.
 These are a few samples of the celebrated past of Santa Barbara, where, because of the founder’s advanced planning, many antique, architecturally sound buildings line the city streets.

-Almost 100 years ago, famous architect George Washington Smith was the inspiration for the California movement called the Spanish Colonial revival.
-George was a man who actually dropped out of Harvard and eventually became a successful bond trader.
-Once a successful businessman, he moved to the Santa Barbara area anticipating a relaxing lifestyle and planning to work on his painting interests.
-What came as a surprise was that everyone loved the house he had designed, prompting him to continue designing architectural masterpieces for other Californians.
-Using authentic materials from Spain and merging new and old world inspiration, George Smith’s designs are sought out and enjoyed for their simplistic beauty and complex design.
-George is known as a founding father of Santa Barbara and other architects have mirrored his style for many generations.
-Santa Barbara real estate developer, Kenny Slaught has always admired the keen eye and attention to artistic detail that is found in George’s works and those that followed him.
+Almost 100 years ago, celebrated architect George Washington Smith inspired the California movement, the Spanish Colonial revival.
+Smith dropped out of Harvard and eventually worked as a bond trader.
+Once Smith became a successful worker, he moved to Santa Barbara anticipating a relaxing lifestyle and hoping to work on his painting interests.
+However, he was taken aback when he learned that everyone loved the house he had built, prompting him to continue creating architectural gems for the city.
+He only used quality materials from Spain and merged new and old world styles.
+Today Smith’s works are desired for their simplistic beauty and complex design.
+He is known as a founding father in the city of Santa Barbara, as many generations of architects have followed his artistic pathway.
+Kenny Slaught recognizes the keen eye and attention to detail needed to create works of such artistic excellence.